Evening talks programme

 For outings and to arrange car share contact Jim Thomson 01292 571889 (*note new number) or Anne Dick 01292 541981.
 For coach trips please contact Tony Scott on 01292 281085 or email email@example.com .

 Anne Dick, Rowanmyle House, Tarbolton, Mauchline, KA5 5LU, Tel 01292 541981

 Chair and representative of the branch on SOC Council:

-Click here to download the latest issue of the branch’s newsletter, The Stonechat, which is produced three times a year.
+Click here to download the latest issue (Autumn 2016) of the branches’ newsletter, The Stonechat, which is produced three times a year.
 If you would like to be added to the electronic mailing list please contact Tony Scott.

 Birdwatching in Ayrshire

 SOC Ayrshire branch sponsors a local website, www.ayrshire-birding.org.uk, which contains a wealth of information about birdwatching in Ayrshire as well as information on the branch.
 There is also a Yahoo Group: https://groups.yahoo.com/neo/groups/ayrshirebirding/info called Ayrshire Bird News which shares news of both common and rare birds.
 This forum also welcomes discussion on the identification of birds in Ayrshire and other relevant birding issues plus other pertinent wildlife, conservation issues and events.

 Visit the Ayrshire recording area page for details of the latest bird report, back issues, species considered locally and for Local Recorder contact information.